redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

       quantum subnet-create net_name 10.0.0.0/24 --name subnet_name

-#### External network and subnet
+#### External Network and Subnet

 External network creation is similar to the above, with the additional "--router:external=True" and the appropriate provider network parameters.
 For instance, if the external network is VLAN 1205:

       quantum net-create ext_net --provider:network_type vlan --provider:physical_network inter-vlan --provider:segmentation_id 1205 --router:external=True

-Or if the external network is untagged:
+Or, if the external network is untagged:

       quantum net-create ext_net --provider:network_type flat --provider:physical_network inter-vlan --router:external=True